Cost of living in Canada: Your guide

 But how easy is it to retire in Canada?
 Here are the essentials you need to know:

-But you can apply for permanent residency through family sponsorship, if you have a family connection to Canada.
-There’s also the Super Visa¹¹, a multi-entry visa valid for up to 2 years for UK citizens with children or grandchildren in Canada.
+You can apply for permanent residency through family sponsorship, if you have some type of a family connection to Canada.
+The Super Visa22, a multi-entry visa is valid for up to 5 years for UK citizens with children or grandchildren in Canada.

 If you’re not yet retired and have the right skills, you could also apply for one of Canada’s work-related visa or permit programmes and settle in the country through that route.

 You can receive your UK state pension in Canada, and you may also be able to transfer other personal pensions.
-Just make sure you choose a Recognised Overseas Pension Scheme (ROPS) to transfer your pensions to, or you could face a large tax bill.
+Just make sure you choose a Qualifying Recognised Overseas Pension Scheme (QROPS) to transfer your pensions to, or you could face a large tax bill24.

 Moving abroad will always involve lots of costs and fees, and many of these payments will need to cross borders.
 Use your bank for international transfers and you could be stung by high fees and terrible exchange rates.

 Luckily, there is an alternative.
-Open a Wise multi-currency account and you can send money between the UK and Canada, and all over the world, for tiny fees and the real, mid-market exchange rate.
+Open a Wise multi-currency account and you can send money between the UK and Canada, and all over the world, for tiny fees and the mid-market exchange rate1.

 So, while you’re waiting for your Canadian bank account to be set up, you’ll still have a convenient and low-cost way to cover your everyday expenses.